Fernando-Cusco/Opencv-Project/README.md

 # Opencv-Project
 Final Project IA2
 # Application developed in C++
-In this application is doing to recognition objects.
+In this application is performing to recognition objects.
 ### Hi there, We are Fernando Cusco and Ruben Abad👋
 ## We are  a Students, Classmates and Developer!
 - 🔭 I’m currently working on a Text editor